bvarnai/respository-installer/README.md

 **installer** is a tool to help users to work with multiple *Git* repositories from the initial clone to getting updates.

-:bulb: I use the word *project* interchangeably with *repository*

 **Where does it fit?**

 I worked in a Java development team, we had about 15 repositories.
 I needed a simple tool which is

-- Self-contained, no-deps
-- *Git* only (minimal platform specific code)
+- Self-contained and updateable
 - Configuration based
-- Upgradeable
 - Supports development `streams` (for example parallel tooling for java17, java21 etc.)
+- *Git* only (minimal platform specific code)

 and **nothing** more.

 I looked at existing tools such as Google's [repo](https://github.com/GerritCodeReview/git-repo), but they are much more complicated and usually mixing development workflow tasks which I wanted to keep separately.

+:bulb: I use the word *project* interchangeably with *repository*

 ## Table of contents